 - To be given the opportunity to participate in decisions involving your health care.

-- You have the right to present a concern or complaint with the knowledge that your care or service will
+- You have the right to present a concern or complaint regarding treatment or care that is (or fails to be) furnished with the knowledge that your care or service will not be jeopardized.
+Health Services will give you feedback regarding your concerns.

 AS A PATIENT YOU HAVE THE RESPONSIBILITY: